0hmsec/0hmsec.github.io/_posts/en/2025-02-01-htb-busqueda.md

 Sorry, user svc is not allowed to execute '/usr/bin/python3 /opt/scripts/system-checkup.py' as root on busqueda.
 ```

-But with a random word like "blah", the command got executed and shows us the usage of the command.
+With a random word like "blah", the command got executed and shows us the usage of the command.

 ```bash
 svc@busqueda:/var/www/app$ sudo /usr/bin/python3 /opt/scripts/system-checkup.py blah